MATTER built a billion-dollar health startup ecosystem in Chicago.

 MATTER’s expansion to New York will open doors for its current and future founders.
 With a robust network in both markets, the accelerator can offer its participants access to more mentors, more investors and more resources.

 One of those resources will be MATTER’s New York-based team, which it will start building in 2020 in preparation for an early 2021 launch date.
 The accelerator will bring on a general manager to lead that team and serve as the face of the organization in the new market.
-It will also hire marketing, operations, programming and business development professionals.
+MATTER will also hire marketing, operations, programming and business development professionals.

 If any New Yorkers are interested in working with one of MATTER’s startups, they should keep an eye out for the local community-building events MATTER will start hosting prior to its official opening.
 Founders interested in joining the program can fill out an application.